 For more information contact the Presbytery.

 Weddings are by appointment.
 Please contact the Presbytery.

 We require six months notice.
 All couples who wish to get married at St Teresa's are expected to attend a marriage preparation course run by Marriage Care.
 Marriage Care can be contacted on 0800 389 3801.

-In the event of the death of a loved one, please let Father Joseph know, as the name of the deceased can be included in the bidding prayers at weekend Masses.
+In the event of the death of a loved one, please let Father Lijo know, as the name of the deceased can be included in the bidding prayers at weekend Masses.
 Once a Funeral Director has been appointed Father Joseph will see the family of the deceased to organise and plan the funeral service upon communication from the familiy.